 Today we board a bullet train and journey to Nagano, located in the Japanese Alps and host city of the 1998 Winter Olympics.
 After arriving in Nagano, we will take a public bus to visit the Jigokudani Monkey Park, where wild snow monkeys can be seen bathing in the natural hot springs.
 The pool where most of the monkeys soak is man-made, fed by the hot springs.
 Along the walking paths up to the pools, other monkeys tend to stop and watch visitors curiously.
 The beautiful walk through the forest from the bus stop to the hot springs takes about 30–45 minutes.
 Approximate travel time: 3 hrs by bullet train Accommodation: Nagano Tokyu REI Hotel (or similar)

 Today, we travel by local train for a day trip to quaint Matsumoto, where we will visit one of Japan's most treasured castles.
 Amazingly, Matsumoto Castle still retains its original wooden interior and stone exterior.
 Explore this castle where 16th-century Samurai once roamed before venturing out with the group to wander Matsumoto's ancient streets or dine in a traditional storehouse.
 We then return to Nagano and visit the Buddhist temple of Zenkō-ji, one of the last remaining pilgrimage sites in Japan.
 Built in the 7th century, the city of Nagano grew around the temple.
-The first Buddha image in Japan was brought here from Korea in 522 AD and is known as a hibutsu, or a “secret Buddha,” as it is kept completely hidden from the public eye.
+The first Buddha image in Japan, brought from Korea in 522 AD, is known as a hibutsu, or ‘secret Buddha,’ because it is kept completely hidden from the public eye.
 The temple laws prohibit the statue from being shown to anyone, including the chief priest of the temple.
 Approximate travel time: 3-4 hrs round trip by local train Accommodation: Nagano Tokyu REI Hotel (or similar)

 Located along the coast of the Sea of Japan, the Tottori Sand Dunes (or "Tottori Sakyu") were formed thousands of years ago when sand was washed away from a nearby river.
 This morning, we'll walk along the dunes and climb one to take in scenic views of the coastline.
 Afterward, take a bus to Tottori's harbor fish market, home to fresh seafood and some of Japan's best crab.
 Walk among the stalls and watch the locals in action.
 Opt to try a tasty dish in the market's restaurant section.
 In the late afternoon, travel to Kyoto, the traditional heart of Japan.
 Approximate travel time: 3 hrs by train Accommodation: Oakwood Hotel Oike Kyoto (or similar)